-Upon successful completion of the program, graduates will be able to demonstrate:
+Upon successful completion of the Business Administration major with an emphasis in Entrepreneurship, graduates will demonstrate:

 - Effective leadership and team oriented capabilities. - Proficiency in the basic concepts, theories, models and vocabulary associated with Entrepreneurship. - Proficiency in their discipline by integrating concepts and methods used in business to create small and large scale positive social change. - The ability to integrate and apply their learning in complex projects and assignments that may include: research, collaborative projects, and/or field assignments.